Myrrhmiss/cybersecurity-portfolio/README.md

 - ✔ Course 1 completed (Modules 1–4)
 - ▶ Currently progressing through the cybersecurity certificate program (Module 5 → 6)

-# Security Domains, Risk, and Monitoring — Course 2
+# Course 2: Security Domains, Risk, and Monitoring

 This section documents **Course 2**, which builds on foundational cybersecurity concepts by focusing on security domains, risk management, auditing, and monitoring tools used by cybersecurity analysts.